BenderRobotics/brest/README.md

     $ pip install brest[docs]

 to install dependencies for building the docs.
-Next step is to navigate to the `brest/docs` folder and execute the following command:
+Next step is to navigate to the `./docs/` folder and execute the following command:

     $ make html

-If the build was successful, the docs will be accessible in `brest/docs/_build/html` directory under `index.html`.
+If the build was successful, the docs will be accessible in `./docs/_build/html/` directory under `index.html`.
 If you don't have **make** installed yet, please refer to [Installing make](#installing-make)

 There is an option to build versioned documentation.
 In order to be able to do that a versioning support has to be added.
-Navigate to `brest\cm\sphinx-versions` and install the package inside:
+Navigate to `./cm/sphinx-versions/` and install the package inside:

-    $ pip install --no-cache-dir sphinx-versions-1.1.3.post1.BR.tar.gz
+    $ pip install --no-cache-dir sphinx-versions-1.1.3.post4.tar.gz

-After that the versioned documentation can be built by going to `brest/docs` and using:
+After that the versioned documentation can be built by going to `./docs/` and using:

     $ make html-versioned